+••••

 C14 Yes No

-C14 Does your institution have an V
+C14 Does your institution have an

-application closing date? ^
+application closing date? х

 C14 Application closing date (fall):

 C14 Priority date:

 C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than V
+C15 Are first-time, first-year student ts accepted for te erms other than

-the fall?
-X
+the fall? х

+the fail ? ~

-Notification to applicants of ad- mission decision sent (f ill in one onl y)
+C16 Notification to applicants of admission decision sent (fill in one only)

 C16 On a rolling basis beginning

-(date):
+(date): two weeks after

+complete application submission

+х

 C16 By (date):

-Other: rolling basis as
+C16 Other:

-0.0 they apply X

-C17 Reply policy for admitted applie cants (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date): The state of the s
+C17 Must reply by (date):

-No set date: X
+C17 No set date: х

-Must reply by May 1 or within ^

-CII weeks if notified
+C17 Must reply by May 1 or within weeks if notified

 thereafter

-C47

 C17 Other:

-047 Deadline for bousing deposit (MA) (/DD): E /4

-Deadline for housing deposit (MM I/DD): 5/1
+C17 Deadline for housing deposit (MM /DD):

-Amount of housing deposit: \$225
+C17 Amount of housing deposit: \$225.00

-Refundable if student does not er 1
+C17 Refundable if student does not en roll?

-C17 Yes, in full before May 5 100%
+C17 Yes, in full х

-C17 , I before July 1 50%
+C17 Yes, in part

-C17 No after July 1 0
+C17 No

-Deferred admission
+C18 Deferred admission

-C18 Yes No

-C18 Does your institution allow studer ts to postpone enrollment after .,

-admission? Х

-C18 If yes, maximum period of postponement: 1 semester
+C18 Yes No Does your institution allow students to postpone enro admission? llment after x C18 If yes, maximum period of postponement: 1 semester

-• •

 C19 Early admission of high school students

 C19 Yes No

-C19 Does your institution allow high so chool students to enroll as full-time,

-first-time, first-year (freshman) stu v
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x

-school graduation? • J X
+school graduation? ^

-ŭ

-C20 Common Application Question removed from CD S. (Initiated during 200 6-2007 cycle)
+C20 Common Application

+Question removed from CDS.

+(Initiated during 2006-2007 cycle)

-Early Decision and Early A Action Plans
+Early Decision and Early Action Plans

 C21 Early Decision

-C21 • Yes No
+C21 Yes No

-Does your institution offer an earl y decision plan (an admis sion plan

-that permits students to apply and •

-decision well in advance of the regular notification date and that asks
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks x

-students to commit to attending if -

-(freshman) applicants for fall enro ,
+students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-C21 If "yes," please complete the follo I
+C21 If "yes," please complete the following:

-First or only early decision plan cl 1 -
+First or only early decision plan closing date

-First or only early decision plan no
+C21 First or only early decision plan notification date

-•

-Other early decision plan closing Other early decision plan notificat -
+C21 Other early decision plan closing date

+Other early decision plan notification date

-For the Fall 2011 entering class itution
+C21 For the Fall 2014 entering class:

-Number of early decision applicat เนแปП

-Number of applicants admitted un nlon:

-LZ1 Please provide significant details about your early decision Diall.
+C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-Common Data Set 2011-2012

-C22 Early action
+Yes No

-C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-C22 If "yes," please complete the following:
+If "yes," please complete the following:

-C22 Early action closing date C22 Early action notification date
+Early action closing date

+Early action notification date